The Adverse Effect Wage Rate for H-2A Workers Increases Again in Washington

 An employer receiving H-2A certification must pay their H2-A workers and workers in corresponding employment the highest of: 1) the AEWR, 2) the prevailing hourly wage rate, 3) the prevailing piece rate, 4) the agreed-upon collective bargaining wage rate, if applicable, or 5) the federal or state minimum wage rate.

-If you have questions about the H-2A certification process or requirements, please contact one of Stokes Lawrence’s agricultural-practice attorneys: Charissa Johnston, Brendan Monahan, Sarah Wixson, Dustin Yeager, and Jr. Cuevas at (509) 853-3000.
+If you have questions about the H-2A certification process or requirements, please contact one of Stokes Lawrence’s agricultural-practice attorneys: Charissa Johnston, Brendan Monahan, Sarah Wixson, and Dustin Yeager at (509) 853-3000.